Qovery/qovery-client-ws-go/docs/ServiceLogResponseDto.md

 ### NewServiceLogResponseDto

-`func NewServiceLogResponseDto(createdAt int32, message string, podName string, version string, ) *ServiceLogResponseDto`
+`func NewServiceLogResponseDto(containerName string, createdAt int32, message string, podName string, version string, ) *ServiceLogResponseDto`

 NewServiceLogResponseDto instantiates a new ServiceLogResponseDto object This constructor will assign default values to properties that have it defined,